adava/Qemu4_Tainting/README.md

      x86_64-linux-user/qemu-x86_64 -d plugin -D [/PATH/TO/shadow.log] -plugin tests/plugin/libtaint.so,arg=hint [PATH/TO/BINARY]

 Currently, only the input from the keyboard is considered as a taint source.
 To change the code, see the file in tests/plugin/taint.c
+After the execution, [/PATH/TO/shadow.log] will containt the taint information (and debug information if configured so) of the live memory addresses.